Table of contentsClick link to navigate to the desired location

 Imagine that we are going through the array and accumulating the sum.
 But if at some point this sum becomes negative — that's it, it will only hinder us further.
 We reset it and try again.

-You can think of it as searching for the most profitable stretch of road — where we gained the most "points," without allowing one bad pit to make us lose everything.
+One can imagine that we are looking for the most profitable section of the road — where we scored the most "points," without allowing everything to be lost due to one bad pit.

-This algorithm is suitable for problems like "find the largest subsequence."
-It works in O(n) — meaning it's very fast.
+This algorithm is suitable for "find the largest subsequence" type problems.
+It works in O(n) — that is, very quickly.
 Simple to implement and test.

 This post doesn't have any additions from the author yet.